sez11a/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 ### Document_GET_ById_ContentValue.java

-The Java code to get `Document` content and decode it is simpler than the previous curl command.
+The Java code to get `Document` content and decode it is simpler than the previous cURL command.

 Command: